-A Negotiation reader asked if negotiation without a BATNA is possible.
-David Lax, Managing Partner at Lax Sebenius and Program on Negotiation faculty member responds in this January 2008 article of “Dear Negotiation Coach.”
+A Negotiation reader asked if if it was possible to have a negotiation without a best alternative to a negotiated agreement, or BATNA.
+PON faculty members and negotiation researcher David Lax, Managing Partner at Lax Sebenius and Program on Negotiation faculty member, responds in this January 2008 article of “Dear Negotiation Coach.”

 Negotiating with Sole Suppliers